-Ian Grettenberger joins UCCE as field and vegetable crops specialist
+Grettenberger joins UCCE as field and vegetable crops specialist

 Ian Grettenberger joined UCCE on Jan.
 2, 2019, as a field and vegetable crops assistant specialist in the Department of Entomology and Nematology at UC Davis.
 Grettenberger is interested in advancing integrated pest management in field and vegetable crops, plant-insect interactions, and applied insect ecology.

-Yu Meng joins UCCE in Imperial County
+Meng joins UCCE in Imperial County

-Prior to joining UCCE, Meng worked for a USDA-funded project known as "the WAVE~Ripples for change" in collaboration with Oregon State University professionals, extension, community partners, high school soccer coaches, school districts and other volunteers.
+Prior to joining UCCE, Meng worked for a USDA-funded project known as "the WAVE~Ripples for change" in collaboration with Oregon State University professionals, extension, community partners, high school soccer coaches, and school districts, and other dedicated volunteers.
 The program was designed to prevent unhealthy weight gain among 15- to 19-year-old soccer players.
 Most of the youth she worked with were Latinos and from low-income families.
 During this time, Meng helped develop and test the first sports nutrition, physical activity, family and consumer sciences curriculum for active youth.
 Her work resulted in positive developments in youth, reducing added sugar intake, maintaining fruit and vegetable intake over time, and improving the awareness of sports nutrition.
-Participating youth also applied additional skills they learned from gardening and cooking workshops at their homes, and shared the lessons and practical applications with their families.
+Participating youth also applied additional skills they learned from gardening and cooking workshops at their homes and shared the lessons and practical applications with their respective families.

 Meng is based in Holtville and can be reached at (442) 265-7700 and email@example.com.

-Robert York joins UCCE as silviculture and forest specialist
+York joins UCCE as silviculture and forest specialist

 Robert York joined UC ANR on Jan.
 2, 2019, as a UC Cooperative Extension silviculture and applied forest ecology assistant specialist and adjunct associate professor of forestry in the Department of Environmental Science, Policy and Management at UC Berkeley.
 He directs research and management activity on the Berkeley Forests, a network of five research forests covering the western slopes of the Sierra Nevada mixed conifer forest from Shasta to Tulare counties.